 9. Duration of directed surveillance authorisations and reviews

-An authorisation in writing ceases to have effect at the end of a period of 3 months beginning with the day on which it took effect.
+An authorisation in writing ceases to have effect at the end of a period of 3 months beginning with the day on which it took effect being the date of authorisation by the JP. .
 So an authorisation starting 1 January would come to an end on 31 March.
 Regular reviews of authorisations should be undertaken.
 If, during an investigation it becomes clear that the activity being investigated does not amount to a criminal offence or that it would be a less serious offence that does not meet the threshold (of at least a maximum of 6 months in prison) the use of directed surveillance should cease.
 The results of the review should be recorded on DS/2Review of the use of directed surveillanceand a copy filed on the central record of authorisations.
 If the surveillance provides access to confidential information or involves collateral intrusion more frequent reviews will be required.
 The authorising officer should determine how often a review should take place.